 Download and print this page to share the campaign.

 The It’s My Vote: I Will Be Heard campaign was a great success in 2012, registering and turning out millennial women voters nationwide.
-AAUW and the AAUW Action Fund are renewing our efforts for the critical midterm elections — a time when young women are less likely to vote.
-We will use several tools to engage women in 2014.
+AAUW and the AAUW Action Fund are renewing our efforts for the 2016 elections — a time when young women are less likely to vote.
+We will use several tools to engage women in 2016.

 *Most voter education activities are permitted for branches organized as 501(c)(3) organizations.
 Activities limited to 501(c)(4) branches are noted with an asterisk.
 The vast majority of AAUW branches are 501(c)(4).

-AAUW and the AAUW Action Fund will work with state leaders, branches, and coalition partners to register voters at a variety of community events.
-In particular, we will promote voter registration on AAUW college/university partner member campuses, helping them meet their obligations under the Higher Education Act.
+AAUW and the AAUW Action Fund are working with state leaders, branches, and coalition partners to register voters at a variety of community events.
+In particular, we are promoting voter registration on AAUW college/university partner member campuses, helping them meet their obligations under the Higher Education Act.

-AAUW states and branches will educate voters by
+AAUW states and branches are educating voters by

 - Sponsoring nonpartisan issue forums, debates, and meet-the-candidate events, independently and in coalition with other nonpartisan organizations